Theodore Solomons Trail day 5, Elizabeth Pass to Avalanche Pass

 Looking back at the pass – a lot of snow travel

 The valley below the snowpack was a swamp.
-You know it’s a high water year when you see fish swimming in the trail.
+You know it’s a high water year when you see fish swimming ahead of you in the trail.

-The numerous stream crossings of the aptly named Roaring River were hard.
+The numerous stream crossings of the aptly named Roaring River were hard, thigh to waist deep.
 My feet were already soaked from the snow, so I just waded in shoes and socks.
 My feet have been mostly wet on this hike, but I brought 3 pairs of socks and always have a dry pair at night.
 You can’t take too good care of your feet.

 Roaring River sliding down a granite chute

 I also decided that I am not going to do the hardest ford on the TST, the Middle Fork of the Kings River.
-I’ll skip ahead or maybe go up it to the JMT and continue on from there.
+I’ll skip ahead or maybe go up the river to the JMT and continue on from there.
 With the water as high as it’s been, and rain continuing, it is just too dangerous.
 Especially to do by myself.
 And especially with only one hiking pole.
-Curse you, deer thieves!
+Curse you, marmot thieves!

 Leave a Reply